tredfern/terralien/CHANGEBLOG.md

 spend more time here, but for the time being the main objective is complete.

 Looking into adding some different terrain types now.

+## March 3rd, 2014

+Minor update but actors don't move through the water anymore so that's nice.
+Except they get stuck now because I shortened the length of the path search so much.
+Came up with an idea for them to move around it though by having them hold on to their old searches to use when they need to search.
+So there will always be the ability to use previous path information.
+Also read about graphs and waypoints to help with the calculation performance and appearance.
+But that's probably a few releases down the line.

+### Goal for next update

+  * All tests passing
+  * Static elements on the map like some trees and plants
+  * Some information to the screen like the total number of actors in it or something just to get the UI developing